paternog/PositronSource/README.md

     <img src="./readme_pics/geom.png" alt="" width="600" height="465">
 </p>

-An "advanved hybrid scheme" that includes a bending magnet or a collimtor to remove the charged particle or limit the number of particles impinging on the converter, respectively, can also be considered.
+An "advanved hybrid scheme" that includes an ideal bending magnet or a collimtor to remove the charged particle or limit the number of particles impinging on the converter, respectively, can also be considered.

 <p align="center">
     <img src="./readme_pics/geom_coll_magnet.png" alt="" width="900" height="400">